barretrobbins/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Y3HJ5AM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/XxOjNbC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Next, install MySQL.
-Once downloaded, click next, select standard configuration, click next, create a password then click next, and finally click execute.
+Now, download the MySQL file.
+Go to File Folder and  click next on Downloads under Quick access to find the MySQL file.
+The double click the file to open it and begin installation.
+Once open, make sure to check the box "Launch the MySQL Instance Configuration Wizard" and click finish.
+Following, click next, select Standard Configuration, click next, click next, create a password, click next, and finally click execute.
 A database is now installed on the VM, which is used for osTicket.
 </p>
 <br />